Building Authentic School and Family Partnerships:

 — Ensuring that SEL learning opportunities and social events for students and adults are representative of students’ and caregivers’ cultural values, beliefs, and practices.

-4. Time and space for caregivers to refine their own SEL skills among themselves, with their children, and with educators can empower them to partake in more leadership roles within the school.
+— Having school leaders and educators regularly engage students, caregivers, and members of their communities in the neighborhoods outside of the school building to improve relationships and communication. - Time and space for caregivers to refine their own SEL skills among themselves, with their children, and with educators can empower them to partake in more leadership roles within the school.

 School leaders who want to engage caregivers through empowering partnerships can largely benefit from SEL programming that increases agency and belonging among caregivers.
 Parents’ participation in CASEL’s dialogue series allowed them to draw upon their own knowledge and experiences to meaningfully identify with the SEL competencies.